 - Foreigners or overseas Koreans whose mother tongue or first language is not Korean.

-- Korean national who is currently studying or has graduated from a school abroad.
+- The Korean national who is currently studying or has graduated from a school abroad.

 2. What is the validity?

-Like the standard test, this is also valid for two years from the announcement of the examination score.
+As with the standard test, this is valid for two years from the announcement of the examination score.

 3. Question format